keerthidasala/keerthidasala.github.io/_pages/about.md

 * Send me a brief [email](kdasala@purdue.edu) with your CV attached.
 If you are debating between M.S. or Ph.D., please include that in your email.
 Apply to the ECE program at Purdue by following the [Purdue application process](https://www.purdue.edu/gradschool/admissions/how-to-apply/index.html?_ga=2.136994928.1145749734.1696568337-1436000790.1675876241).
 The application deadline is December 1.
 Include my name in your application.
 * If you are currently an undergraduate or master’s student at Purdue interested in doing research during the academic year or over the summer, please email me, and we can arrange a time to meet and discuss potential projects.-->

-My research broadly focuses on theoretical analysis and modeling to hardware implementations and experimental evaluations of architectures, protocols, and applications for Next-Generation wireless communication and sensing systems, focusing on Millimeter-wave and Terahertz networks.
-The research is multi-disciplinary, cutting across electromagnetics and antennas to protocol design, algorithm, signal processing, and end-to-end systems.
-I strive to combine theory and experimentation to motivate, develop, and validate my research, with the hope of impacting real-world wireless systems.

-I am also interested all aspects of wireless security, robotic wireless networks, internet of things, cellular & UAV/drone networks, AI for network management and control, mathematical modeling and protocol design for next-generation wireless networks (5G+, 6G and beyond), and information theory and coding.

-Refer [Research](./research) for current research directions.

 <!-- Our research covers broadly next-generation wireless networks, wireless sensing, and smart device systems.
 We are interested in the design, implementation, and experimental evaluation of novel technologies to enable ultra-fast smart robust adaptable, and secure wireless systems.
 Our research is multi-disciplinary cutting across electromagnetics and antennas to protocol design, algorithm, signal processing, and end-to-end systems.  -->